 Additionally, even light smoking during pregnancy can affect your baby.
 Smoking can prevent your baby from receiving enough oxygen as it develops, with the carbon monoxide found in tobacco smoke affecting your baby’s growth.
 Smoking while pregnant has also been associated with:

 - 13 to 19% of babies with low birth weight when carried to full term

 - 5 to 7% of deaths related to preterm birth

-Second-hand smoke has been proven to harm people around you, and this is even more true for your baby.
-If you are still smoking at this point then, even now, there are multiple benefits to quitting that should motivate you to give up for good.
+Second-hand smoke has been proven to harm the people around you, and this is even more true for your baby.
+If you are still smoking at this point, there are still multiple benefits to quitting that should motivate you to give up for good.
 SIDS (sudden infant death syndrome) has been linked to second-hand smoke after pregnancy14, while children that inhale smoke from their parents may suffer from bronchitis and pneumonia within their first year.

-For example, NRT is considered as safe to use while pregnant13, helping you to relieve some of the most intense cravings while avoiding the dangerous chemicals found in tobacco smoke.
-Additionally, if you suffer from pregnancy induced nausea, nicotine patches are an alternative way to ensure your cravings are kept at bay without increasing the feeling that you need to vomit.
+NRT is safe to use while pregnant15, helping you to relieve some of the most intense cravings while avoiding the dangerous chemicals found in tobacco smoke.
+Additionally, if you suffer from pregnancy-induced nausea, nicotine patches are an alternative way to ensure your cravings are kept at bay without increasing the feeling that you need to vomit.

 If you’re struggling to quit smoking while pregnant, there is lots of support out there to help you on your journey.
-To learn more about the effects of smoking during pregnancy, how and when to quit smoking while pregnant, contact your local pharmacist, speak to your doctor, or contact the NHS stop smoking helpline.
+To learn more about the effects of smoking during pregnancy, and how to stop smoking while pregnant, contact your local pharmacist, speak to your doctor, or contact the NHS stop smoking helpline today.